Asthma and Pregnancy

 Giving birth too early (preterm or premature birth)

 Pulmonary embolism.
 This is when a blood clot forms and travels to the lung.
 It can Possible complications for the baby

-Lack of oxygen from the mother to the baby can lead to many health problems in the This causes the baby to be smaller than normal for its gestational age.
+Lack of oxygen from the pregnant person to the baby can lead to many health problems This causes the baby to be smaller than normal for its gestational age.

 Are asthma medicines safe to use during pregnancy?

 Most asthma medicines aren't harmful to the developing baby or to the nursing baby.
 In fact, uncontrolled asthma may actually put you and your baby at far greater risk than the medicine used to control asthma.
-Always talk with your healthcare provider How can a pregnant woman lower the chance of having an asthma attack?
+Always talk with your healthcare provider How can a pregnant person lower the chance of having an asthma attack?

-The American Congress of Obstetricians and Gynecologists advises pregnant women to take these steps to lower the risk of having an asthma attack during pregnancy: Stay away from asthma triggers, including tobacco smoke and other irritants.
+The American Congress of Obstetricians and Gynecologists advises pregnant people to take these steps to lower the risk of having an asthma attack during pregnancy: Stay away from asthma triggers, including tobacco smoke and other irritants.
 Use asthma medicines during the pregnancy, labor, and birth, as advised by your healthcare Exercise with moderation.
 Use medicine correctly if you have exercise-induced asthma.
 And talk with your provider before starting an exercise program.

 Make sure to get a flu shot, if you will be in your second or third trimester of pregnancy during the flu season (fall and winter).

-When should a pregnant woman with asthma get emergency medical treatment?
-Even with the correct asthma management plan in place, a pregnant woman should know about certain warning signs that may point to an asthma attack, such as:
+When should a pregnant person with asthma get emergency medical treatment?
+Even with the correct asthma management plan in place, a pregnant person should know about certain warning signs that may point to an asthma attack, such as: